 If you do want to test a uniform random number generator, as I do in this post, there are test suites like DIEHARDER.
 This is one of the oldest and best known test suites.
 There are newer and more rigorous suites, like TestU01 that I blog about here.
 There’s also the NIST statistical test suite that I write about in the same post.

-These tests are a little challenging to build and use.
-I’ve had clients ask me to run these tests for them and help them interpret the results.
-If you’d like for me to do that for you, let’s talk.
+These tests are challenging to build and use.
+I run these tests for clients and help them interpret the results, and you’d like for me to do that for you, let’s talk.